ikerreyes/obsint-mocks/README.md

 that tries to have as minimal code as possible to be able to respond to the queries done by CCX services to AMS.

+Additionaly, it also includes endpoints mimicking OCM Service Log functionality (also used for testing).

 As of 2022/11/29, it has only been used for external data pipeline.

 ## Local development